evolutional/cosmic_conquest/README.md

 ### Building

-Clone the repo, fetch the submodules and build via `cmake`.
+Clone the [Github repo](https://github.com/evolutional/cosmic_conquest), fetch the submodules and build via `cmake`.

 To build on Linux/MacOS you will need to install [dos-like's dependencies](https://github.com/mattiasgustavsson/dos-like#linux).

 ## Licenses

+Cosmic Conquest was originally released into the Public Domain by Carl Edman; the ported code follows that same license.

 No additional licence or claim is asserted over any of the works here.
 All components are used under their respective licenses.

 The port uses [dos-like](https://github.com/mattiasgustavsson/dos-like) by Mattias Gustavsson for the main application framework.
 See the [original dos-like license](https://github.com/mattiasgustavsson/dos-like/blob/main/LICENSE) for details.

 The font used is [ZX Eurostile](https://damieng.com/typography/zx-origins/zx-eurostile/), which is part of the ZX Origins font collection Copyright (c) 1988-2022 Damien Guard.
+See the [original README](external/ZX%20Eurostile/README.md) for details